Rivière du Moulin (Deschambault-Grondines)

 Agriculture is the main economic activity in the sector; forestry, second.

 The surface of the Moulin river (except the rapids areas) is generally frozen from the beginning of December to the end of March; however, safe circulation on the ice is generally from late December to early March.
 The water level of the river varies with the seasons and the precipitation; the spring flood occurs in March or April.

 Geography

-The Rivière du Moulin is located on the north shore of the Saint Lawrence river, between Trois-Rivières and Québec, more precisely between the hydrographic slopes of the Sainte-Anne River (to the west) and Portneuf River (to the east).
+The Rivière du Moulin is located on the north shore of the St. Lawrence River, between Trois-Rivières and Québec, more precisely between the hydrographic slopes of the Sainte-Anne River (to the west) and Portneuf River (to the east).

 The Moulin river rises next to the Canadian Pacific railway.
 This source is located 4.0 km west of the northwest shore of the St. Lawrence River; 5.9 km south of the village center of Saint-Marc-des-Carrières; 13.9 km north-east of the mouth of the Sainte-Anne River.

 From its source, the Moulin river then flows over a distance of 13.5 km, with a drop of 33 m, according to the following segments: